Galileo-Galilei/kedro-mlflow-tutorial/README.md

 Let's break it down:

 - we already have a ``training`` and ``inference`` pipelines written in pure kedro, that are filtered out a bigger pipeline from their tags
-- We "bind" these two pipeline with the ``pipeline_ml_factory`` function with the following arguments:
+- We "bind" these two pipelines with the ``pipeline_ml_factory`` function with the following arguments:
-  - ``training``: the pipeline that will be executed when laucnhing the "kedro run --pipeline=training" command.
+  - ``training``: the pipeline that will be executed when launching the "kedro run --pipeline=training" command.
   - ``inference``: the pipeline which be logged in mlflow as a [Mlflow Model](https://www.mlflow.org/docs/latest/models.html) at the end of the training pipeline.
   - ``input_name``: the name in the ``catalog.yml`` of the dataset which contains the data (either to train on for the training pipeline or to predict on for the inference pipeline).
 This must be the same name for both pipelines.
   - ``model_name`` (optional): the name of the folder containing the model in mlflow.
   - ``conda_env`` (optional): the conda environment with the package you need for inference.
 You can pass a python dictionnary, or a path to your ``requirements.txt`` or ``conda.yml`` files.
   - ``model_signature`` (optional): The [mlflow signature](https://mlflow.org/docs/latest/models.html#model-signature) of your ``input_name`` dataset (``instances`` in our example).
-This is an object that contains the columns names and type.
+This is an object that contains the columns names and types.
 This will be use to make a consistency check when predicting with the model on new data.
 If you set it to "auto", ``kedro-mlflow`` will automatically retrieve it from the training data.
-This is experimental and sometimes come with bugs, you can set it to "None" to avoid using it.
+This is experimental and sometimes comes with bugs, you can set it to "None" to avoid using it.

 #### Create your ml application

-The ml application (chich contains both the ``training`` and ``inference`` pipelines) can be created step by step.
+The ml application (which contains both the ``training`` and ``inference`` pipelines) can be created step by step.
 The goal is to tag each node as either ``["training"]``, ``["inference"]`` or ``["training", "inference"]``.
 This enables to share nodes and ensure consistency between the two pipelines.

 You can encounter the following use cases:

 - a [**preprocessing node which performs deterministic operations with no parameters**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L46) (lowerize text, remove punctuation...).
-Tag theses nodes as ``["training", "inference"]`` to ensure it will be used in both pipelines
+Tag theses nodes as ``["training", "inference"]`` to ensure it will be used in both pipelines.
-- a [**preprocessing node which performs deterministic operations with shared parameters**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L52) between inference and training (e.g remove stopwords which exists in a given file).
+- a [**preprocessing node which performs deterministic operations with shared parameters**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L52) between inference and training (e.g remove stopwords which exist in a given file).
 Tag such nodes as ``["training", "inference"]`` to ensure it will be used in both pipelines, and persist the shared parameters in the ``catalog.yml``:

 ```yaml
 # catalog.yml